KLE246/MICB475Project/README.md

 [Looking at only similar Genus](https://github.com/KLE246/MICB475Project/blob/main/plots/similar_cohort_bar_plot.png)

 Results indicate only one of the genus in the Deseq analysis were similar between the cohorts.
-Analyis of these factors could be used for discussion
+Analysis of these factors could be used for discussion
 - role in gut, oral cavity
 - role in diet
 - role in environment